 The most common case for a private key not working is that the permissions are set incorrectly on your .ssh directory.
 In particular, the

 .ssh directory, as well as your

-authorized_keys file, must both be set to only be writable by your user.
+authorized_keys file, must both be set to only be readable by your user.
 If you're having issues, please try running the following:

 [server]$ chmod 700 $HOME/.ssh [server]$ chmod 600 $HOME/.ssh/authorized_keys